WSU-Physics-Courses/physics-521-classical-mechanics/Docs/ClassNotes/HamiltonianDynamics.md

 Hence, the phase shift directly maps the gradient of the potential at the position $z_1$.

-# The Ned
-.

-.From a geometric perspective, the motion of the second particle can be through of as described by a spatially dependent potential
+From a geometric perspective, the motion of the second particle can be through of as described by a spatially dependent potential.

 [Lagrangian mechanics]: <https://en.wikipedia.org/wiki/Legendre_transformation>